lake-wg/edhoc/draft-ietf-lake-edhoc.md

 ### Use of Connection Identifiers in EDHOC {#ci-edhoc}

 Connection identifiers may be used to correlate EDHOC messages and facilitate the retrieval of protocol state during EDHOC protocol execution.
-EDHOC transports that do not inherently provide correlation across all messages of an exchange can send connection identifiers along with EDHOC messages to gain that required capability, see {{transport}}).
+EDHOC transports that do not inherently provide correlation across all messages of an exchange can send connection identifiers along with EDHOC messages to gain that required capability, see {{transport}}.
 For an example when CoAP is used as transport, see {{coap}}.

 ### Use of Connection Identifiers in OSCORE {#ci-oscore}